docs

 npx create-mc-bedrock

 That's it.
-The CLI is fully interactive in 2.0.
-There are no flags.
-Non-interactive scaffolding (for CI and automation) is planned for a future release.
+The CLI is interactive.
+There are no required flags.

 Requirements